 As an avid sewer myself, I knew that sewing was a life skill I wanted my girls to have.
 But sometimes it’s hard to teach a beginner when you’ve been doing something for so long that it’s become second nature to you.

-Instead of diving right into projects, they teach kids about threading a needle, choosing fabric, how to do a running stitch, and much more.
+Instead of diving right into projects, they teach kids about putting together a sewing kit, threading a needle, choosing fabric, how to do a running stitch, and much more.
 All skills kids need to know when they are just learning how to sew.

 Although they were anxious to get sewing on a machine, I was purposeful in having my kids build a solid foundation of hand sewing and sewing fundamentals.
 So we went step-by-step through the book, knowing that the skills would build on top of each other.